codeinthehole/codeinthehole.com/www/posts/0049-avoid-initial-data.rst

 Using fixture files
 -------------------

-It's possible to still use JSON fixture files with data migrations, by utilising the ``call_command`` function.
+It's possible to use JSON fixture files with data migrations, by utilising the ``call_command`` function.

 .. sourcecode:: python